Humankind has not woven the web of life.

 At the vast majority of the Northern regions have enjoyed the immense populations of our countries wildlife this summer, it's time to remember migration for many species as they head South.
-Some species of birds, like our beloved Hummingbird will be facing detrimental feats as they travel through the drought stricken South heading for home.
+Some species of birds, like our beloved Hummingbird, will be facing detrimental feats as they travel through the drought-stricken South heading for home.

 It will be very important to concentrate on a few key elements for the health of our gardens to make them more productive.
-In turn this will help ensure the health and well being for wildlife.
+In turn, this will help ensure the health and well being for wildlife.
 Everything works together hand in hand to balance life within our ecosystems.

 As I've laid out 7 points of focus, I know that man can be quite innovative in their garden efforts.
 We would love to hear about some of the things you do to help ensure and create more diversity withing your landscape.

-- Providing Food: Providing food for wildlife during harsh weather conditions is on the top of the list.
-Throughout Texas and other drought stricken areas it will be detrimental to provide extra hummingbird feeders and plenty of bird seed as the birds are beginning migration.
+Providing food for wildlife during harsh weather conditions is on the top of the list.
+Throughout Texas and other drought-stricken areas, it will be detrimental to provide extra hummingbird feeders and plenty of bird seed as the birds are beginning migration.

-- Clean-Up Time: As we begin our clean-up efforts in the garden landscape remember not to throw the refuge out for the trash man.
+As we begin our clean-up efforts in the garden landscape remember not to throw the refuge out for the trash man.
 It's important to keep it for building better compost that will enrich your soil.
 Save some things like limbs from trees and brush and set them aside in a pile in a naturalized area of your landscape.
 This will help to create a natural habitat for important beneficial insects like solitary wild bees and beetles that help nourish your garden.

 In the regions where rain has been plentiful and the grass and weeds grow high, be sure to catch as many clippings as possible as you mow.
 Add them to your compost pile for rich green manure that will increase the amount of nitrogen needed in your garden.

 Bare soil also leads to more disease and bad insect infestations.
 Cover crops like cereal rye grass will keep your lawn green all winter and help prevent soil erosion.
 In the garden cover crops can be turned under, adding the best source of healthy natural nutrients back into your soil and promote the growth of many beneficial nematodes and micro organisms.

 Fall is also the time to divide up many perennial plants such as Bee Balm, Cone flowers, Mexican Mint Marigold and Lemon Grass.
 By dividing up the plants and placing them in other parts of the landscape you can increase diversity and save money.

-- Soil Amendments: As you've cleaned out your garden and flower beds, fall is also the perfect time to test your soil.
+As you've cleaned out your garden and flower beds, fall is also the perfect time to test your soil.
 Adding important amendments in fall will be the key to a successful spring garden.
-If you remember having black spot on the bottom of some of your tomatoes this summer, then you know you may likely need to add things like lime to prevent problems in the future.
+If you remember having a black spot on the bottom of some of your tomatoes this summer, then you know you may likely need to add things like lime to prevent problems in the future.